 The honors/senior thesis is an opportunity for undergraduates to advance knowledge in a meaningful and often transformative way.
 This hands-on, writing-focused workshop series covers strategies for finishing your thesis with time to spare.
-Come join a community of fellow thesis writers and find out how you can craft your findings into a coherent, compelling, and well-written thesis in seven weeks.
+Come join a community of fellow thesis writers and find out how you can craft your findings into a coherent, compelling, and well-written thesis in five weeks.
 Join us for one or all sessions!
-Scroll down to RSVP.

 In It to Win It: Generating Your Action Plan to Finish Early